$L^1$-Theory for Hele-Shaw flow with linear drift: Introduction and preliminaries

 \subsection{Motivation and related works}

-By means of the diffusion term, the nonlinear equation of the type \eqref{pdetype} is usually called Hele-Shaw Flow.
+The nonlinear equation of the type \eqref{pdetype} is usually called Hele-Shaw Flow.
 Indeed, in the case where $V\equiv 0,$ the equation is a free-boundary problem modeling the evolution of a slow incompressible viscous fluid moving between slightly separated plates (cf. \cite{ElOk,Ri,SaTa,ElJa,DiFr,Vi} for physical and mathematical formulation).
 The equation appears also as the viscous incompressible limit of the porous medium equation (see for instance \cite{Igshaw,GQ,BeIgsign} and the references therein).

 The study of the Hele-Shaw flow with a reaction term (without drift) goes back to \cite{BeIgsing} and \cite{BeIgNeumann} in the study of the limit of the $m-$porous medium equation as $m\to\infty$.
 Concrete models with a dissimilar typical reaction term appeared after in the study of the tumor growth (cf. \cite{PQV1}).
 The emergence of a drift in the Hele-Shaw flow appeared for the first time in the study of congested crowd motion (cf. \cite{MRS1,MRS2,MRSV}).
-In this case, the function $u$ is assumptive to be nonnegative to model the density of population and the constraints on $u$ prevents an evolution beyond a given threshold.
-Notice also that the occurrence of nonlocal drift in the Hele-Shaw flow appears in some biological applications to describe the so called aggregation phenomena (one can see the paper \cite{Car} for a review and references in this direction).
+In this case, the function $u$ is assumed to be nonnegative to model the density of population and the constraints on $u$ prevents an evolution beyond a given threshold.